 Cash from grants received by Friends of OETA but not yet disbursed is recognized on Friends of OETA's statements of financial position as restricted cash.
 This cash has not been recognized on OETA's statements of net position.
-The amount of revenue recognized related to the CSG for the years ended June 30, 2023 and 2022, totaled \$2,537,158 and \$1,983,697, respectively.
-The restricted cash reported on Friends of OETA's statements of financial position held on-behalf of OETA at June 30, 2023 and 2022, totaled \$2,543,853 and \$3,470,794, respectively.
+The amount of revenue recognized related to the CPB grants for the years ended June 30, 2024 and 2023, totaled \$1,776,171 and \$2,537,158, respectively.
+The restricted cash reported on Friends of OETA's statements of financial position held on-behalf of OETA at June 30, 2024 and 2023, totaled \$2,543,853, respectively.